Eraytrn/course-note-template/docs/syllabus/syllabus.en.md

 ## F. Instructional Strategies and Methods

 The basic teaching method of this course will be planned to be face-to-face in the classroom, and support resources, homeworks, and announcements will be shared over google classroom.
 Students are expected to be in the university.
 This responsibility is very important to complete this course with success.
 If pandemic situation changes and distance education is required during this course, this course will be done using synchronous and asynchronous distance education methods.
 In this scenario, students are expected to be in the online platform, zoom, or meet at the time specified in the course schedule.
-Attendance will be taken
+Attendance will be taken.

 ---

 ## G. Late Homework

 Throughout the semester, assignments must be submitted as specified by the announced deadline.
+Your grade will be reduced by 10% of the full points for each calendar day for overdue assignments.

-Overdue assignments will not be accepted.
+Overdue assignments will not be accepted after three (3) days.

-Unexpected situations must be reported to the instructor for late homeworks by students
+Unexpected situations must be reported to the instructor for late homeworks by students.

 ---

 ## H. Course Platform and Communication

-Google Classroom and Github will be used as a course learning management system.
+Google Classroom will be used as a course learning management system.
 All electronic resources and announcements about the course will be shared on this platform.
-It is very important to check the course page daily, access the necessary resources and announcements, and communicate with the instructor to complete the course with success.
+It is very important to check the course page daily, access the necessary resources and announcements, and communicate with the instructor as you needed to complete the course with success

 ---